mesg-foundation/awesome/README.md

 # Contribution

-Please add your awesome MESG's Service or Application by creating a [Pull Request](https://github.com/mesg-foundation/awesome/pulls)
+Please add your MESG Service or Application by creating a [Pull Request](https://github.com/mesg-foundation/awesome/pulls).
+We are excited to see what you create.